...the conscientious explicit and judicious use of current best evidence in making decisions about the care of individual patients. (Sackett 1996)

 Appraised resources can be found across most scholarly journals, although it is important to remember: 1) editorials, opinions, and responses should not count as critically appraised sources 2) appraised resources exist on a spectrum from most heavily appraised (review-type papers) to randomized-controlled trials, non-randomized trials, and qualitative studies.

-After constructing your PICOT question and finding the resource that best suits your needs, it's time to build and conduct a search.
+After constructing your PICO question and finding the resource that best suits your needs, it's time to build and conduct a search.
 Listed below are strategies and tools that will make it easier to find information that is most applicable to you and your patients.

-Your PICOT question should help you identify specific search terms that you can use to search the databases.
+Your PICO question should help you identify specific search terms that you can use to search the databases.
 This, combined with what you learned while searching background information, will help you form the "backbone" of your search question.

 Primary Search Terms